misik-eng/FirstThen_Template/1_datasets/guide.md

 a _new_ file with a descriptive name.
 This approach will result in many dataset files, but that's ok!

+## README.md

+Use the README in this folder to document each dataset in the folder.
+Include information like: where is the data from? how was it collected? how does it relate to your problem? ...

 ## Types of Dataset

 A dataset is "simply" a collection of related measurements or observations.
 To